Where Do Bed Bugs Come From?

 1.)
 Bed Bugs are Very Old

-Bed bugs have been around for centuries—they originally lived in caves, feeding on bats in the Middle East before spreading worldwide through human civilisation and trade.
+Bed bugs have been around for centuries—they originally lived in caves, feeding on bats in the Middle East before spreading worldwide through human civilization and trade.
 They later made their way to the Americas with European settlers.

 2.)
-Bed Bugs Like to Travel
+Bed Bugs Love to Travel

 3.)
-Bed Bigs Love Clean Homes
+Bed Bugs Love Clean Homes

 4.)
-Bed Bugs Love Secondhand furniture
+Bed Bugs Love Secondhand Furniture

 Second-hand furniture is a common culprit.
 Without a thorough inspection, you could bring home an active bed bug population along with your new bargain.